Terryville preparing for Bristol officer’s calling hours

 Officer Alex Hamzy was killed in an ambush last week on Redstone Hill Road in Bristol in a shooting that also killed Sgt.
 Dustin DeMonte and wounded Officer Alec Iurato.

-Some businesses on Main Street have decided to close Wednesday out of respect for the family and so they can spend the day reflecting on this heartbreaking loss.
+Some businesses on Main Street have decided to close Wednesday out of respect for the family, and so that they can spend the day reflecting on this heartbreaking loss.

 “Every time there’s mentions of their names, there’s a cold feeling inside,” said Astrit Hadari, owner of the Eagle’s Nest.
 “We can sleep at night because of the officers, thanks to them.
 I wish there were ways to keep them safe.
 They keep us safe.”